codacy/ssm-parameter-manager/README.md

 # SSM Parameter Manager

 A generic tool to achieve SSM parameter configuration "as code" and avoid manual input.
 The goal is to have a way to process **yaml** files containing project specific configuration, which will automatically be created in the respective AWS account/environment.

+Additionally, this tool can also be used to delete parameters which are not contained within the configuration files.

 Each project using this tool needs to wire it in the respective circleci configuration and also needs to have the parameter files commited in its own repo.